0LIFR1/ml-pred-analytics-paym-dflts/README.md

 ### Analysis and Preprocessing
 Main findings and tasks:
-* Highly imbalanced dataset (only 1.14% belong to minority class / do not pay)
+* Highly imbalanced dataset (only 1.14% belong to minority class)
 * Data quality not ideal, lots of time spent on data analysis and data cleaning
 * Removing transaction duplicates
 * Deleting various features, also to avoid data leakage